bubingy/HeadPoseEstimate/README.md

 # HeadPoseEstimate
 ## Introduce
 This is a head pose estimation system based on 3d facial landmarks.
 Please realize it's not the most advanced method in this field.
-Util I created this repository, there have been some end-to-end solutions.
+Until I created this repository, there have been some end-to-end solutions.

 ## Usage
 For image, run `python estimate_head_pose.py -i <path of image> --onnx`.